API Reference - @liveblocks/node

 Example of handling errors in a typical API call:

-Returns an array of each user’s ID that has been mentioned in a CommentBody
+Returns an array of mentions from a CommentBody

 (found under comment.body